Brewers vs. Blue Jays Player Props Betting Odds

 Yelich Stats

-- Yelich has seven doubles, seven home runs, 21 walks and 24 RBI (47 total hits).
-He has stolen 11 bases.
+- Yelich has seven doubles, seven home runs, 23 walks and 24 RBI (47 total hits).
+He's also swiped 11 bases.

 Yelich Recent Games